Skyfire (film): Production

 The film is China's first big-budget disaster film, and producer Jennifer Dong expressed hope that it would be a "breakout film" for the genre in China the way The Wandering Earth was for science fiction.
+While promoting the film, Simon West said Chinese audiences preferred to focus on the rescue aspect of the genre rather than the apocalyptic spectacle, leading him to view the volcano as a monster and adding animal noises to its accompanying sound effects.

 The costumes for the movie were designed by Vera Chow.
 The helmet design for Hannah Quinlivan was provided by the Indian fashion studio The V Renaissance.

 Two versions of the movie were filmed, one in Chinese and one in English, but a member of the production team said that the acting was more natural in the Chinese version and thought that the English version would not be used.

+In interviews, Jason Isaacs said his portrayal of Jack Harris was influenced by Elon Musk, viewing him as a similarly "risk-taking entrepreneur", which led to Isaacs adopting a South African accent based on Musk's heritage.
+He also noted that the character's costuming and make-up was more "Trumpian", a parallel also noted by critics.

 Release

 Though originally scheduled to be released in July 2019, it debuted in China on December 12, 2019, and ranked #1 at the box office on opening day.

+Reception

+Western critics were largely dismissive of the film, criticising it for weak characters and action that was formulaic and derivative, particularly of When Time Ran Out and the imperilled theme park premise of Jurassic Park.
+It holds a rating of 57% on Rotten Tomatoes.

 Future

 Skyfire was intended to be the first film in a trilogy.